mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Changelog: -----------------------------------------------------------------------------------------

-v2.1.2 - XX
+v2.1.2 - September 26, 2022

  - Fixed (for good) goldberg user_steam_id.txt and account_name.txt being edited when goldberg is not used.
  - Fixed the process picker list, it was not fully visible/scrollable.
- - New patching methods using patterns.
+ - New patching methods using patterns, see MasterHandler.js inside Nucleus Co-op handlers folder.
  - Reworked the arrows and play button highlighting (buttons will be highlighted now accordingly to the current config step).
  - Sizable/movable main Nucleus/downloader windows.
  - Set the settings window a little bit bigger, it was a bit cluttered after the last additions.